-Roster changes must be emailed to MSAHA executive director and verbally communicated to the opposing team prior to the beginning of game play. - b) Age Eligibility modifying Section 3.3 c) - i.
-Beginning September 1st, 2021, the deadline for age restrictions for the various MSAHA basketball leagues will be September 1st of the current sports year.
-Players whose age limit birthday falls on September 1st will be considered eligible to play in that league.
-Players whose age limit birthday falls on September 2nd will not be considered eligible to play in that league.
-For clarification: a player's age eligibility is determined by his/her age on September 1, of the current school year.
-This means that the deadline is August 31st.
-For example, a player who is 16 on August 31, with a September 1st birthday who turns 17 is considered eligible to play in the 16-and-under age group at MSAHA events.
-This rule and clarification are consistent with current published NCHC guidelines and will remain in alignment with NCHC guidelines.
-If the NCHC votes to change the Age Eligibility Date, all basketball leagues will be notified as soon as possible. - c) Team Age Restrictions modifying Section 6.1 - i.
+- ii.
+This chart will be the basis for declaring a player's Athletic Grade Level on the team roster in order to be compliant with Rule 3.3 (d).
+A player's Athletic Grade will be independent from and may differ his/her Academic Grade. - iii.
+This supplemental rule aligns with NCHBC player eligibility guidelines. - iv.
+Additionally, a player who has already participated in a graduation ceremony is no longer eligible for MSAHA basketball regardless of age. - v.
+The MSAHA Basketball player eligibility date aligns with the NCHC player eligibility date which is currently August 1.
+In the event the NCHC changes player eligibility dates, MSAHA will recognize and comply with whatever new date the NCHC adopts. - d) Team Age Restrictions modifying Section 6.1 - i.
 14U: "Junior High" Players may play on a 14U team if they are 14 years old or under on September 1st of the school year. - ii.
 16U: "Junior Varsity" Players may play on a 16U team if they are 16 years old or under on September 1st of the school year. - iii.
-18U: "Varsity" Players may play on a 18U team if they are 18 years old or under on September 1st of the school year. - d) Primary Team Designation modifying Section 6.2.
+18U: "Varsity" Players may play on a 18U team if they are 18 years old or under on September 1st of the school year. - e) Primary Team Designation modifying Section 6.2.
 Players must have a single primary team designation of 14u, 16u or 18u.
 The following clarify the intent of this rule: - i.
 Players may play on multiple age groups within a program.
 They are permitted to play in any age group for which they qualify. - ii.
 Primary team designations are not intended to limit team play and will likely have no bearing on regular season play as it is highly unlikely that dual rostered players would play concurrent regular season games. - iii.
 The purpose for primary team designations is to ensure participating teams have enough primary players to compete in an age specific event in tournaments.
 In tournaments, we will look at requests to accommodate dual rostering, however, each player must have a primary team and each team must have enough primary to begin each game in a tournament.
 In the event a team has concurrent games with multiple age groups playing, primary players must be used first to fulfill game requirements for their primary team.
-Players may play in a non-primary concurrent game once their

-- requirements for their primary team have been fulfilled.
-Ultimately each team must be prepared for conflicts that we are unable accommodate. - e) The "Basketball Quarter Limits Rule" (previously 7.1a) has been suspended and is no longer in effect.
+Players may play in a non-primary concurrent game once their requirements for their primary team have been fulfilled.
+Ultimately each team must be prepared for conflicts that we are unable accommodate. - f) The "Basketball Quarter Limits Rule" (previously 7.1a) has been suspended and is no longer in effect.
 Players who are age eligible, meet the roster requirements and are properly rostered on the MSAHA roster may play all quarters or any combination of quarters for that team with no restriction or penalty.